apify/apify-docs-v2/sources/platform/proxy/google_serp_proxy/examples.md

 # Connect to Google SERP proxies

+**Learn how to connect to Google SERP proxies from your applications with Node.js (axios and got-scraping), Python 2 and 3 and PHP using code examples.**

+---

 This page contains code examples for connecting to [Google SERP proxies](./index.md) using [Apify Proxy](https://apify.com/proxy).

 See the [connection settings](../connection_settings.md) page for connection parameters.